dbdness/100-days-of-code/log.md

 ### Day 4: January 25, 2018

-**Today's Progress**: Still very slow process unfortunately.
+**Today's Progress**: Still very slow progress unfortunately.
 Working on viewing/debugging the Realm database.

 **Thoughts:** It seems that it is not very straightforward to check the Realm Database directly on a device.
 You need special third party tools to check and test the database, which I think is very silly.